Skip to main content

 • Be prepared to make reasonable adjustments for a variety of working methods when working with other FACT staff, or external colleagues

-In addition to these EDI-related behaviours, there is a wider, general Code of Conduct for all FACT staff that was developed collaboratively through a series of workshops with the entire team.
-This is available as APPENDIX B at the end of this document.
+In addition to these Equality, Diversity and Inclusion-related behaviours, there is a wider, general Code of Conduct for all FACT staff that was developed collaboratively through a series of workshops with the entire team.

 3. Appendices